This post may contain affiliate links.

 What is Pi?

 Pi (π), the 16th letter of the Greek alphabet, is used to represent a mathematical constant.
-Pi is the ratio of the circumference of a circle to its diameter.
-Pi equals the circumference divided by the diameter (π = c/d).
+It is the ratio of the circumference of a circle to its diameter.
+It equals the circumference divided by the diameter (π = c/d).
 Also, the circumference is equal to pi times the diameter (c = πd).
-The cool thing is that no matter how large or small a circle is, pi will always work out to be the same number.
+The digits of pi go on infinitely and have been calculated to over 50 trillion digits beyond the decimal point with no repetition and no pattern.